General Terms and Conditions

-2. In the contracts, all agreements made between ourselves and the Customer with the aim of executing the purchase contracts up until such time that the respective contract is concluded are recorded in writing.
-The validity of individual agreements made at a later date on a case-by-case basis shall remain unaffected.
+2. In the contracts, all agreements that have been made between the Purchaser and Marinetech about the execution of the purchasing contracts up to the time of the respective conclusion of the contract are documented in writing.
+The effectiveness of individual agreements made retroactively in individual cases remains unaffected.

-3. If we have concluded a framework agreement with the Customer, these General Terms and Conditions of Sale shall apply both to this framework agreement and to the individual delivery or purchase order.
+3. If Marinetech and the Purchaser have arranged a framework agreement, these General Terms of Sale shall apply both to this framework agreement and to the individual delivery or purchase order.

-1. We can accept a purchase order from the Customer, which is to be qualified as a legally binding offer to conclude a purchase contract, within two weeks of us choosing to either send an order confirmation or to unconditionally carry out the ordered deliveries or services within the same period.
+1. We can accept an order from the Purchaser which is to be qualified as a legally binding offer for the conclusion of a purchasing contract within two weeks by sending an order confirmation or by rendering the deliveries or services ordered without qualification, with the choice being ours.

-2. Our offers are subject to change and non-binding, unless we have expressly confirmed that they are binding.
-Information about our goods (particularly technical data, dimensions, performance and consumption data as well as the descriptions in the respective product information or advertising materials, etc.) are only approximate, unless the usability for the contractually intended purpose requires precise conformity; they are not guaranteed qualities, unless the guarantee is made expressly and in writing.
+2. Our quotations are non-binding, unless we have expressly designated them as binding.
+Information about our goods (particularly technical data, dimensions, performance and consumption data, as well as the descriptions in the respective product information or advertising materials, etc.) is only approximate and roughly representative, provided that usability for the contractually intended purpose does not require an exact match; this information does not guarantee the condition, unless this guarantee is made expressly and in writing.

-4. Information about current stock levels is always non-binding.
-If stock levels are communicated to the Customer, these are stocks held specifically for customer groups or sales groups and do not have to be identical to the actual stock.
+4. Information about current warehouse inventory is always non-binding.
+If inventory is communicated to the customer, this is considered inventory that is specifically reserved for customer or volume groups and does not need to be identical to the actual inventory.